 Who are you and what do you do?

-I’m Nadia Odunayo, Co-Founder and CTO at CodeNewbie.
+I’m Nadia Odunayo, CTO at CodeNewbie.
 We build tools and produce content to help support people as they learn how to code.
 I’ve been a regular conference speaker for the past few years and I’ve been on a few proposal review committees as well.
 Before running startups, I learnt to code at the Makers Academy software bootcamp in London and then spent a year and a half as a software engineer at Pivotal Labs.

 What was your first experience completing a conference call for papers?